anaconda/anaconda-auth/README.md

     res.raise_for_status()
 ```

-For this example subcommand the user may provide incorrect inputs that are passed to the endpoint.
+For this example subcommand, the user may provide incorrect inputs that are passed to the endpoint.
 By using
-`.raise_for_status()` the error is passed along to the CLI user and a short response is printed.
+`.raise_for_status()`, the error is passed along to the CLI user and a short response is printed.

 ```text
 > anaconda plugin do-something 'input-data'